MitchellTesla/MATLAB-BCI/README.md

-# Brain-Computer-Interface (WIP)
+# MATLAB: Brain-Computer-Interface Software (WIP)
-MATLAB toolbox's for Brain-Computer Interfacing (BCI)
+A toolbox for Brain-Computer Interfacing (BCI)

-"It's like a FitBit for your Brain!" -jMitchell
+"It's like a FitBit for your Brain!"

-# Python Brain-Computer Interface Software